Due to COVID-19, we have made some changes to our services to keep you and our employees and volunteers safe during this difficult time.

 • Maintain social distancing.

-FoodLoose is a big part of Global Footsteps; established in 2018 at the site of our charity in Portland Street, FoodLoose was born out of the growing concern that an excess of plastic packaging, particularly single use plastic was and still is being unnecessarily used in retail and damaging the environment.
-As Global Footsteps is a charity based on the principles of sustainability, education and empowerment, it was felt that FoodLoose would be an excellent match as a project and we have never looked back!
+FoodLoose was established in 2018 at our charity’s premises in Portland Street and was formed by a group who wanted to address the growing concern that an excess of plastic packaging, particularly single use plastic was and still is being unnecessarily used in retail and damaging the environment.

 The opening hours for FoodLoose may vary.
 Please, check on the FoodLoose website for more information on the opening hours.